 1. You can live the ‘good life’ on the coast

-My adventure in the Southern Great Barrier Reef kicked off near Yeppoon, where I based myself at BIG4 Capricorn Palms Holiday Village.
+My adventure in the Southern Great Barrier Reef kicked off near Yeppoon, where I based myself at NRMA Capricorn Yeppoon Holiday Park.
 You simply cannot escape the feel of the tropics here: palm trees surrounding the accommodation and the beach just down the road.

 Nearby, Yeppoon is a thriving regional town with a revitalised foreshore precinct that invites locals and visitors alike to enjoy the al fresco outdoor entertainment and culture, kids’ water park, barbecue facilities, and boardwalk – all with ocean and island views.
 Everything you need for a relaxing holiday is right here, including super fresh seafood.

-BIG4 Capricorn Palms exudes the relaxing vibe, and you’ll never want to leave.
+NRMA Capricorn Yeppoon exudes the relaxing vibe, and you’ll never want to leave.
 With a double-loop waterslide for kids, an open-air cinema complete with obligatory hot popcorn in the evenings, and lots of space for campers and caravanners, it really is a destination unto itself.

 2. Tropical islands are just a hop, skip, and short ferry ride away